There seems to be a trend among Western churches to convince us that we all need to become evangelists.

 If you want to turn someone from being a non-Christian into being a Christian, then an evangelist is perfect for the job.

-But Jesus didn’t say, “Go and make believers of all nations…”.
+But Yeshua didn’t say, “Go and make believers of all nations…”.
 He said, “Go and make disciples”.

 After they become Christians, they don’t need evangelists any more.

-Then they need teachers, pastors, helpers, counselors, healers, administrators, … there are whole lists like this in Romans 12, 1 Corinthians 12 and Ephesians 4.
+Then they need teachers, pastors, helpers, counsellors, healers, administrators, … there are whole lists like this in Romans 12, 1 Corinthians 12 and Ephesians 4.

 The church is a body and we are its parts.
 And just like a body we are all different, we all have different gifts, but we all work together to build each other up and prepare each other for doing God’s work.